Shreyamishra16091/PRODIGY_WD_02./README.md

 # PRODIGY_WD_02.
-This is  submission of my 2nd task for web development for Prodigy Infotech.
+This is  submission of my 2nd task for web development at Prodigy Infotech.
 Task assigned to me was Stopwatch web application.
 I implemented HTML, CSS, Java Script while making this project.